• Home

 Most of us don't sleep like a baby

-Unfortionatly most of us don't sleep like a baby flat on our backs neck straight on .
-You probably sleep like the guy in the next picture.
+Unfortunately, most of us don't sleep like a baby flat on our backs with our necks straight.
+You probably sleep more like the guy in the next picture.
+To improve your sleep quality, consider incorporating exercise programs that focus on senior fitness.
+Working with a personal trainer can also help tailor your routine for better rest.

 Find out more